Quantum Monte Carlo studies of U(1) lattice gauge models of Kondo breakdown: Abstract

 \section{Abstract}

 In the local-moment regime, heavy fermions are most economically described by a compact U(1) gauge theory.
-With this formulation of the Kondo lattice, we study a spin chain coupled to two-dimensional Dirac conduction electrons.
+Motivated by this perspective, we study a minimal compact U(1) lattice gauge model describing a spin chain coupled to two-dimensional Dirac conduction electrons.
 The spin chain is described by fermionic partons carrying spin and U(1) gauge charge.
-The heavy-fermion quasiparticle is a bound state of a U(1) matter field carrying unit electric and U(1) gauge charge, and the fermionic parton.
+The heavy-fermion quasiparticle is a bound state of a U(1) matter field carrying unit electric charge and U(1) gauge charge, and the fermionic parton.
 Using sign-problem-free determinant quantum Monte Carlo simulations, we identify two symmetry-equivalent regimes: a heavy-fermion metal with a sharp composite-fermion resonance and robust low-frequency transport, and a Kondo-breakdown metal with an incoherent resonance and vanishing low-frequency transport.
 For any finite lattice extent in the direction perpendicular to the chain, the Luttinger volume of the heavy-fermion phase counts both composite and conduction electrons, while in the Kondo-breakdown phase it counts only the conduction electrons.
 The evolution of the composite-fermion spectrum, dynamical spin structure factor, and optical conductivity provides a nonperturbative demonstration of gauge-mediated Kondo breakdown and establishes transport fingerprints of an orbital-selective Mott transition in the context of U(1) gauge theories of heavy fermions.

 {\it Introduction---}

 The Kondo lattice model describes magnetic moments in a metallic environment~\cite{hewson1997kondo,coleman2001fermiliquids}.
 It plays an important role in a variety of domains, including heavy-fermion quantum criticality~\cite{coleman2001fermiliquids,si2001locally,si2013quantum,Mazza24}, bilayer systems of $^3$He~\cite{Neumann07,Beach2011}, the pseudogap phase of high-temperature superconductivity~\cite{zhang2020pseudogap}, twisted bilayer graphene~\cite{song2022magic,kang2104cascades,chou2023kondo,hu2023kondo,lau2025topological}, as well as magnetic adatoms on metallic surfaces~\cite{Toskovic16,danu2020kondo,danu2022spinchain,li2024artificially}.
 In this model, various phases and quantum phase transitions arise from the interplay between Kondo screening of the magnetic impurities, the magnetic Ruderman-Kittel-Kasuya-Yosida (RKKY) interaction~\cite{ruderman1954indirect,kasuya1956theory,yosida1957magnetic} between magnetic moments~\cite{doniach1977kondo}, and geometric frustration~\cite{burdin2002heavy}.
 The heavy-fermion phase of the Kondo lattice is a Fermi liquid with a Luttinger volume that counts both the conduction electrons and spin degrees of freedom.
 This defines the large Fermi surface~\cite{oshikawa2000,luttinger1960, ward1960}.
 As the effective mass grows, various instabilities of the heavy-fermion Fermi liquid can occur.
 In Hertz–Millis-type transitions, the heavy fermions in the vicinity of the large Fermi surface undergo magnetic ordering~\cite{coleman2001fermiliquids,si2013quantum}.
 Other instabilities involve the breakdown of Kondo screening and the concomitant reconstruction of the heavy-fermion Fermi surface~\cite{si2001locally,pepin2007kondo,de2005mott,komijani2019emergent,friedemann2009detaching,friedemann2010pnas,hartmann2010thermopower,Hofmann18}.
 This Kondo-breakdown transition is the focus of this work.